wso2con/2025-BCN-choreo-tutorial-2/reademe2.md

     1. Project description: `Personal Expense Tracking Application`
     1. Select `Authorize with Github`
     1. Go though the github flow and authorize the application to access [2025-BCN-choreo-tutorial-2](https://github.com/hevayo/2025-BCN-choreo-tutorial-2) repository.
+      1. //TODO: Add a screenshot of the github flow
+    1. Select correct Organization, Repository and Branch
     1. Select project directory as `expense-tracker`
     1. Click `Create`